Every year, more than 350,000 people have a cardiac arrest in the United States. Only 1 in 10 people will survive it. Nicole Grehn is that 1 in 10.

 Monitoring solutions with predictive outputs also play a role, given their ability to identify patients at risk for cardiac events such as what happened with Nicole and adapt therapeutic interventions in real-time.

 Additionally, the solution prevents against false alarms thanks to multi-unit and proprietary ECG waveform data.
-Such technologies may even help prevent against alarm fatigue in an environment otherwise filled with a cacophony of noise.2
+Such technologies may even help the clinician in their goal to reduce alarm fatigue in an environment otherwise filled with a cacophony of noise.2

 From a clinician's perspective, those evidence-based tools each serve a critical purpose and report important and consistent details about a patient’s real-time progress and response to interventions.
 But from a patient’s perspective, they’re merely medical machines that hum in the background and contribute to a more sensory and emotionally-tinged experience—one that, without compassionate care, may very often be tantamount to sensory overload.

 “It felt like there was always an alarm ringing, something beeping, people moving,” she said.
 “It's the nurses, doctors, and other providers who put those sounds into context and make them mean something.
 They are the ones who explain what's going on.
 I know they saved my life, and here I am.”

 Though Nicole’s mother had been a surgical assistant and Nicole had already been eyeing a career in healthcare before, other patients may not have as much—or any—health literacy as she did going in.
 For them and all others—of whom Nicole states should be called “people,” rather than patients—innovation, paired with compassion on the part of all clinicians, is key, she suggests.

 “It really is the little things that mean the most,” she said.
 “In my mind, I was hooked up to lifesaving machines and at the time, I knew that.
 But the people really made the experience for me.
 Every beep, every time.
 They calmed me down and made me feel like I was a person.
 People want to feel like people, not patients.
 Honestly, that’s the most important thing.”